Olex2/Olex2Manual/Sucrose/03_refining.md

 ## Add Hydrogen Atoms

 1. The next stage is to add hydrogen atoms to your structure.
-In `@Toolbox Work` click on £Add H£ in the top right hand corner (or type **`CODE hadd`** in the console).
+In `@Toolbox-Work` click on £Add H£ in the top right hand corner (or type **`CODE hadd`** in the console).
 Olex2 automatically adds hydrogen atoms and includes them in the subsequent refinement.

 	>CRYST The hydrogen atoms are automatically added using a riding model with appropriate AFIX instructions.
 Please refer to section XXX for more details on this.

-2. In `@Toolbox Work` clicking on the **H** square I_H cycles through show H / show H with H-bonding interactions / hide H (alternatively use CTRL+H).
+2. In `@Toolbox-Work` clicking on the **H** square I_H cycles through show H / show H with H-bonding interactions / hide H (alternatively use CTRL+H).
 Stop at show H with hydrogen bonding interactions.

 	>OLEX2 Hydrogen bonding interactions are shown as red dashed lines between a hydrogen atom and the acceptor atom.